WaelWM/Drawing-Web-Application/Project Documentation.md

 # Explanation of the Project:

+# Assets:
+Assets is the file that contains all the images that will be used throughout The HTML coding that will be used in an ```img``` tag refering to the exact location the specific image is stored in, which will be shown in the following explanation steps of HTML.

 # HTML:

 The __HTML__ is used to display the documents or details needed in a web browser.
 As a result, it is the main important part of this project as it holds the base structure for this website and holds the tags and classes that will be used in the **Cascading Style Sheets and Javascript languages** in order to design and add the needed functionaliies to the website accordingly.